loch214/lens-lock-metadata-tool/README.md

 # 🔒 Lens-Lock

-This is a project I built to practice Full Stack development using **Java Spring Boot** and **React**.

-It’s a web tool that checks if an image contains hidden data (like GPS location or Device model) and allows you to "clean" that data to make the image safe for sharing.
+This is a project I built to checks if an image contains hidden data (like GPS location or Device model) and allows you to "clean" that data to make the image safe for sharing.

 ## ⚠️ Important Note on Images
 **This tool works best with "Raw" original photos** (e.g., photos taken directly from your camera or transferred via cable/email).